Coastal retreat at Birling Gap

 Erosion is a rather long-standing issue at Birling Gap.
 It has in fact been occurring to varying degrees ever since the chalk dome - of which the cliffs are a remnant - emerged from beneath a sub-tropical sea around 70 million years ago.
-However, the rate of erosion has only really become apparent in the time since permanent structures have been built close to the cliffs’ edge… and then promptly fallen off it.
+However, the rate of erosion has only really become apparent in the time since permanent structures were built close to the cliffs’ edge.

 The area is widely considered as an exceptionally active site of coastal erosion.
-The National Trust has named Birling Gap as one of their ‘coastal hotspots’ at risk from climate change 3 in the UK and is carrying out a policy of ‘managed retreat’ 4 at the site.
-This policy was put into practice by the trust in February 2014 with the pre-emptive demolition of an ice cream parlour 5 that had found itself perilously close to the cliff’s edge.
+The National Trust named Birling Gap as one of their ‘coastal hotspots’ at risk from climate change3 in the UK and is carrying out a policy of ‘managed retreat’4 at the site.
+This policy was put into practice by the Trust in February 2014 with the pre-emptive demolition of an ice cream parlour5 that had found itself perilously close to the cliff’s edge.

 Over the years there have been many estimates made for the rate of coastal erosion at Birling Gap, but it is widely thought that between 60cm and 100cm is lost each year.
-Using GroundSure’s comprehensive collection of historic Ordnance Survey mapping it has been possible to test these estimates - by documenting the retreat of the cliff’s edge over the decades, from 1874 (the earliest OS mapping available for the site) to the present day.
+Using Groundsure’s comprehensive collection of historical Ordnance Survey mapping it has been possible to test these estimates; by documenting the retreat of the cliff’s edge over the decades, from 1874 (the earliest OS mapping available for the site) to the present day.

 Using recurring features within the time sequence of historical mapping it was possible to geo-rectify the maps in relation to one another, and subsequently in relation to modern mapping.
 The chosen features were the ‘Testing’ or ‘Rocket’ House that is shown between 1874 and 1926 and, once that had met its demise, the hotel building that occurs in the sheets between 1926 and 2013.